jlbren/phage-rage/README.md

 -A, --assembled_contigs
   * Assembled contigs flag.
 Start analysis from an existing assembly.
-Requires specifying 1 input contigs file.
+Requires specifying 1 input contig file.

 -q, --quality_control
   * Read quality control flag.
 Trim input read(s) with sickle.

 -m {blastp,lambda,diamond}, --mapper {blastp,lambda,diamond}
-  * Selected mapping utility.
+  * Selected homology detection tool.

 -i INDEX, --index INDEX
-  * Path to directory containing GBK files to be used when building mapper index.
+  * User supplied path to directory containing GBK files to be used when building the index required for the given homology.
 Files may either be within the given directory and/or one level of subdirectory.

 -t THREADS, --threads THREADS